DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

       MIXER_ENABLE_PLUGINS    EQU 1
       ```

+      The option *MIXER_ENABLE_RETURN_VECTOR* can be used to enable calling a routine at the end of the mixer interrupt handler.

+	  Enabling return vector support has a small CPU overhead cost.
+In addition, the routine called will also add to the interrupt overhead.

+      To enable return vector support, set the equate to 1:

+      ```
+      MIXER_ENABLE_RETURN_VECTOR    EQU 1
+      ```

       The option *MIXER_SECTION* can be used to disable adding the mixer to section code,code.
 By default this option is set to 1 and the mixer is added to section code,code.
 If set to 0, the mixer is not added to any section.

       To enable this option, set the equate to 1: